Moving to-do list: Things to consider before leaving Switzerland

 You can cash out any extra-mandatory pension contributions (pillar 2b) you have made, even if you move to an EU country.

 Private pension contributions (pillar 3a) can be withdrawn when you leave Switzerland, no matter which country you move to.
 Much like pillar two, withdrawals will be subject to capital withdrawal tax.
 However, with your private pensions, you can also choose to keep your private pension fund with a Swiss retirement foundation.

 Permanent life insurance policies (pillar 3b) can often be kept in place, even after leaving Switzerland, depending on their terms and conditions.
 Some Swiss insurance providers might even allow you to transfer permanent insurance policies from pillar 2 and pillar 3a to pillar 3b.

-For more detailed information about claiming Swiss pensions abroad, please contact the Swiss Compensation Office in Geneva.
+For more detailed information about claiming Swiss pensions abroad, please contact the Swiss Compensation Office.